 One of Customs’ oldest traditional responsibilities concerns alcohol and tobacco.
 It is Customs’ job to regulate certain aspects of production and distribution as well as ensure that the various excise taxes owing on these products are collected.

-While the basic functions of the New Zealand Customs Service have not changed greatly since its establishment 170 years ago, at different times some aspects of the operation are more strongly emphasised than at others.
+The basic functions of the New Zealand Customs Service have not changed greatly since its establishment 175 years ago.

 1840 – The first head of New Zealand Customs, George Cooper, arrives in New Zealand from New South Wales with Captain Hobson on HMS Herald.